ir3stless/LLM-Cookbook/README.md

 - [x] Basic system prompt recipe
 - [ ] A “prompting mistakes I see everywhere” page
 - [ ] A simple RAG mental model (no code, just diagrams)
-- [ ] One or two domain-specific recipes (e.g. legal assistant, support bot)

-Later (when I want code):

-- [ ] Add a minimal `examples/` folder with pseudocode
-- [ ] Then add real examples that call APIs

 ---